backstage-technical-services/hub/docs/Our Tools.md

 the risk that these dependencies contain a vulnerability that can be exploited.

-Snyk automatically analyses our dependencies to detect these vulnerabilities, and informs us when one is found.
+[Snyk][snyk] automatically analyses our dependencies to detect these vulnerabilities, and informs us when one is found.
 It's both a required step in our CI process (so new dependencies don't introduce vulnerabilities), but it also continually monitors our apps and notifies